JoelEng/Advent-of-Code-2022/README.md

 Create a .env file containing two tokens: YEAR and AOC_SESSION.

-AOC_SESSION is your session cookie, acquired from the advent of code website.
+AOC_SESSION is your session cookie, acquired from the advent of code website [like this](https://github.com/wimglenn/advent-of-code-wim/issues/1).

 ## Usage